Trainings

 PM magnets, bulk metallic glasses, and extreme application materials

-The 2022 Functional Materials Seminar will be devoted to some important families of materials and applications, namely “PM magnets, bulk metallic glasses, and extreme application materials”.
+The 2022 Functional Materials Seminar was devoted to some important families of materials and applications, namely “PM magnets, bulk metallic glasses, and extreme application materials”.
 Three families that have some overlaps and are very central in the quest towards efficient production, transportation and use of energy that is and will be the challenge for Europe to support the EU Green Deal.

 Magnets are increasingly important as they are a key part of the electrical revolution, and they are to a great extent (almost all hard magnets, and a fraction of the soft magnets) produced with powder metallurgical processes.
 Furthermore, the attention also from the institutional stakeholders in Europe is nowadays very strong as the supply chain is critically dependent on supply from China.